 The army of Thebes was at one time considered to be the best in Greece and demonstrated its prowess numerous times against that of Sparta.
 Thebes’s army was vitally important to its power and allowed it to become the ruling city of the Boeotia region.

-Thebes began to decline in 338 BC, when it suffered defeat at the hands of the Macedonians in the Battle of Chaeronea.
-The final blow to the city occurred in 335 BC, when Thebes revolted against Alexander the Great, resulting in its absolute destruction.
-So great was the damage that Thebes never recovered and very little survives today.
+Thebes began to decline in 338 BC after suffering defeat at the hands of the Macedonians in the Battle of Chaeronea.
+Under the Macedonians, Thebes was the most dominant city-state until the final blow to the city occurred in 335 BC, when Thebes revolted against Alexander the Great resulting in its absolute destruction.
+So great was the damage that ancient Thebes never fully recovered, Alexander regretting his severity.

-Some ruins which can still be seen are the fortified Mycenaean palace of Kadmos, also known as Cadmea, and the Temple of Apollo Ismenios (found between the Electran Gates and the Aghios Loukas cemetery).
+Today, modern Thebes is a bustling market town boasting a vibrant ancient past which attracts tourists from across the world.
+Some of the ruins which can still be seen are the fortified Mycenaean palace of Kadmos, also known as Cadmea, and the Temple of Apollo Ismenios (found between the Electran Gates and the Aghios Loukas cemetery).

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.